Have you ever purchased something because a well-known person you admire used the product or service?

 - Does this person have a personality I want to work with?

 - What will this influencer expect from me?

 6. Develop your campaign messaging for your influencer.

 Once you’ve chosen an influencer, it's time to plug them into your campaign.
 Work with your marketing team to develop your campaign messaging and determine what content your influencer should (and should not) publish.

-Be sure to share your brand guidelines — including details about your brand voice, tag lines, and language to avoid — with your influencer so they can remain on-brand with their content.
-Remember, whether an influencer posts about your product or service one time or 100 times, they're still representing your brand and business.
+Be sure to share your brand guidelines — including details about your brand voice, tag lines, and language to avoid — with your influencers so they can remain on-brand with their content.
+Remember, whether an influencer posts about your product or service once or 100 times, they still represent your brand and business.
 Ensure they have the tools to do so accurately.

 In this stage, you should also determine whether your influencer will be creating content for your campaign on their own or if you'll be providing the content for them to post.

-Lastly, be sure to discuss how they’re going to help you boost traffic with their content and which target metrics you can expect per post or piece of content.
+Lastly, discuss how they will help you boost traffic with their content and which target metrics you can expect per post or piece of content.

-Finally, review all of the expectations you have for them in addition to any expectations they have for you.
-Remember your chosen influencer may have worked with other brands before yours — meaning, they may already have their own processes in place for the way they do business.
+Finally, review your expectations for them and any expectations they have for you.
+Remember, your chosen influencer may have worked with other brands before yours — meaning they may already have their processes for doing business.

-Additionally, their expectations are going to differ depending on the type of influencer they are.
-For example, a micro-influencer is going to have different expectations for the way you communicate with them versus a celebrity.
-A micro-influencer may speak directly with you whereas a celebrity may have an agent communicate on their behalf.
+Additionally, their expectations will differ depending on the type of influencer they are.
+For example, a micro-influencer will have different expectations for how you communicate with them versus a celebrity.
+A micro-influencer may speak directly with you, whereas a star may have an agent share on their behalf.